MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-2146893022.md

 ## Summary

 This error occurs when the source domain controller doesn't decrypt the service ticket provided by the destination (target) domain controller.
+The destination domain controller is the domain controller requesting changes.

 ### Top cause